Gene Taylor (pianist)

-Gene Taylor (July 2, 1952 – February 20, 2021) was an American pianist best known for his boogie woogie style.
+Gene Taylor (July 2, 1952 – February 20, 2021) was an American pianist and guitarist best known for his boogie woogie style.
 Over a career spanning more than 50 years he accompanied many musicians, produced several solo albums and was briefly part of Canned Heat.

 Early life

 Taylor began his musical training as a drummer at age eight but two years later he had picked up both the guitar and his initial piano skills from boogie-woogie pianist-neighbours.
 By the age of 16 he was an orphan and was essentially forced to fund himself - his receding hairline disguising his remarkable youth.
 He soon found himself working with some of the big names in the West Coast blues scene including Big Joe Turner and T-Bone Walker, aided by the fact that he "was cheap" and had a driver's license and was thus able to not only add piano parts but also make sure that the musicians reached their gigs.